East Asia·China·Updated May 3, 2026

 Which areas of Guilin should tourists be most careful in?

 Documented scam activity in Guilin is concentrated in high-traffic tourist zones.
-Based on reported incidents: Around Guilin train station, along Zhongshan Road near tourist hotels, and at ticket tout stands near the official pier at Zhujiang Wharf (Overpriced Li River Cruise Tickets from Unofficial Agents); Along the Li River embankment near Guilin city center, informal piers south of Elephant Trunk Hill (Xiangbi Shan) (Unofficial Boat Operators on the Li River); West Street (Xi Jie) in Yangshuo, particularly around the bus arrival area and near the Li River ferry dock in Yangshuo (Yangshuo Tour Tout Overcharging).
+Based on reported incidents: Around Guilin train station, along Zhongshan Road near tourist hotels, and at ticket tout stands near the official pier at Zhujiang Wharf (Overpriced Li River Cruise Tickets from Unofficial Agents); Forecourt and exit area of Guilin Railway Station, arrival level of Guilin North Station high-speed rail terminal, and the underpass tunnel leading from station exits toward the street (Unlicensed Taxi Overcharge at Train Station); Along the Li River embankment near Guilin city center, informal piers south of Elephant Trunk Hill (Xiangbi Shan) (Unofficial Boat Operators on the Li River).
 These areas are safe to visit — knowing the common setups in advance makes them far easier to recognize and avoid.

 How can I avoid being scammed in Guilin?

 The best protection against scams in Guilin is preparation — knowing the specific tactics used here before you arrive.
-Key precautions: Use only the official metered taxi rank inside the airport, or use DiDi from the designated pickup area.
-The metered fare to Guilin city center should be approximately 80–100 RMB.
-Decline all approaches from drivers inside the terminal building.
+Key precautions: Walk past all drivers soliciting inside the station or in the forecourt.
+Use only the official metered taxi rank, or open the DiDi app to book a verified ride before leaving the arrivals hall.
+For Guilin North Station, the official ride-hailing pickup zone is on the B1 level.
 Always confirm prices before agreeing to any service, use official or app-based transport, and slow down if anyone creates urgency or distraction — that is almost always the setup.

 Experienced a scam here?